 - Mulch your flower beds.
 Mulch retains moisture and will be beneficial to your plants and your foundation in the summer months by preventing the soil around your property from becoming too dry.
 Exceedingly dry soil can harm your foundation by causing movement.

 - Make sure flower beds slope away from your foundation.
 It is critical to check the grade on your Dallas, Fort Worth property and landscaping to make sure water can’t pool around your house.
 We recommend having a 9-10” drop for the first ten feet around your home to keep moisture from accumulating under your foundation (a slope about 3-5% away from your foundation).
 Without a proper slope, your foundation can experience erosion.

 - Water evenly in non-landscape areas.
 If only one section of the yard is landscaped, the soil on that side will expand because it’s likely to be watered more often.
 Soil expansion can lead to foundation cracks so it’s best to water your property uniformly.
 The expansive clay soil in the Dallas, Fort Worth area affects landscaping and you should protect your foundation from issues like increases in moisture or too little water.
 Use deep-rooted plants; shallow-rooted plants could erode over a short period of time.

 Talk to the Dallas Foundation Repair Experts

-Choose Dallas foundation repair experts you can trust.
+Choose Dallas foundation and drainage repair experts you can trust.
 If you would like more tips for landscaping around house foundations in Dallas, or you’re concerned that your foundation may be damaged, call Align Foundation Repair today.
 We can schedule a free inspection and give you even more advice on landscaping, maintenance, and foundation repair in Dallas-Fort Worth.